hgf700/WarThunder_Map_Rangefinder/README.md

    - place Tesseract in the project directory, **or**
    - add it to the system **PATH**.

-   > ⚠️ If Tesseract is not in the PATH, the installation directory must match (mostly the default download route):
+   > ⚠️ If Tesseract is not in the PATH, the installation directory must match (the default download route):
      ```
      C:\Program Files\Tesseract-OCR\
      ```